GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 zip|	NA |NA
 classcod	|1.
 This field is required where applicable<br><br>     2.If a wrong classification code is given, then the service throws an error | 1.
 Product Service Code is a required field <br><br> 2.
 This opportunity cannot be published.
-Classification Code provided did not match expected codes. naics		|NA |  NAICS code is required offadd| Not in Use|	NA officeid	|1.
-This field is required<br><br> 2.
+Classification Code provided did not match expected codes. naics		|NA |  NAICS code is required offadd| Deprecated|	NA officeid	|1.
+This field is required where applicable<br><br> 2.
 If an invalid officeid is given, then service throws an error<br><br> 3.
 If user does not have access to an office but is trying to make a submission to that office, then the service throws an error<br><br>	|1.
 Contracting Office is required<br><br> 2.
 Invalid officeid provided<br><br> 3.
 UnAuthorized Credentials.
 This may be the JWT issue or Role management issue.
 Please check subject	|	1.
 This field is required where appicable 	|1. title: is missing but it is required solnbr|	1.
 This field is required where applicable<br><br>  2.
 If submitting a notice with a duplicate solnbr, then system throws an error <br><br>3.
 If solnbr is in invalid format, then service throws an error<br><br>4.
 If solnbr & ntype combination is not matched, then service throws an error <br><br> |	1.
 Notice Id is required <br><br>2.
 Notice Id for the selected opportunity type already exists <br><br>3.
 Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces <br><br>4.
 Opportunity not found with given solicitation number and ntype <br><br>5.
 Notice ID must be unique based on selected notice type ntype	 |1.
 When user tries to convert a notice and the solicitation number/ntype do not match the notice, then the service throws an error<br><br>  2.
 This field accepts only valid values listed.
 If invalid values are provided, then system throws an error.
 Also, if all the required field is given and this field is not given then service throws an error    |1.
 Opportunity not found with given solicitation number and ntype<br><br> 2.
 Invalid NTYPE value provided